Air Products and Chemicals (APD)

 AI Analysis | Feedback

-- Atmospheric Gases: Oxygen, nitrogen, and argon produced from air separation for various industrial applications.
+- Atmospheric Gases: Produces and supplies industrial gases including oxygen, nitrogen, and argon for diverse applications.

 AI Analysis | Feedback